-Above: One of the small 1920s cottage renovated by Carolyn.
-Here she opened up the roof and added French doors with transom windows above to let light into the living room.
+Above: In a 1920s Napa cottage, Carolyn Leonhardt opened up the roof and added French doors with transom windows above to let light into the living room.

 1. Pay attention to the foundation.
-If you are buying a house, ask the agent about setbacks and lot coverage.
+If you’re buying a house, ask the agent about setbacks and lot coverage.
 Not every house is expandable.
-Always examine the foundation before you buy, as replacement is costly and disruptive.
-Usually it's most cost effective to maintain the footprint and envelope of the existing building.
+Always examine the foundation before you buy; replacement is expensive and disruptive.
+It’s almost always most cost-effective to maintain the footprint and envelope of the existing building.

-2. I like to make at least one spectacular change.
+2. Make at least one spectacular change.
 I think the biggest bang for the buck is to open up a ceiling.
 If you have an attic or a pitched roof, it’s likely that you can open it up.
 It’s not cheap, but it’s life changing.

-Above: The doors in this small three-bedroom cottage are the standard 7 feet but the ceiling was opened up to 15 feet at the highest point to provide a greater sense of space.
+Above: The doors in this three-bedroom cottage are the standard seven feet tall, but the ceiling was opened up to 15 feet at the highest point to provide a greater sense of space.

-4. If possible, use existing plumbing locations.
-In the UK and Canada, plumbing is on the outside of the building, but in the US it is in the walls, so changing it requires much more work.
-(Many houses have a crawl space, or a basement, which makes plumbing and wiring more accessible.)
+4. Use existing plumbing locations, if possible.
+In the UK and Canada, plumbing is outside of the building, but in the US it’s in the walls, so changing it requires much more work.
+(Many houses have a crawl space or a basement, which makes plumbing and wiring more accessible.)